goethan/Udacity_Projects/Data_Analyst_Project_6_D3/Readme.md

 ## Second Try:

-I use bar chart to look at which industry has better performance compared to the SSE Composite index.
-I weigh the extent of outperformance by each stock's market capitalization.
+Objective: I use *bar chart* to look at which industry has better performance on average compared to the SSE Composite index.

 **Features:**

 1. Bar chart is used.
-2. For each stock, I weigh its outperformance level by its market capitalization level, then sum to find the industry performance.
+2. The y-axis represents the weighted average of industry performance compared to the SSE Index.
+I distinguish between blue chip and non blue chip firms.
 3. For each industry, I compare blue chip and non blue chip firms.

 **Feedback:**

 1. Comment and Suggestions:
   - Comment: The chart appears to be very noisy without a consistent pattern.
 Based on your chart, the audience would not know why you want to distinguish between blue chip and non blue chip firms.
-  - Suggestions: It would be enough if you could focus on something simple.
-Please try to leave the audience a clear idea of certain pattern in your chart.
+  - Suggestions: It would be much better if you could focus on something simple.
+Please try to convey to the audience a clear idea of certain pattern in your chart.
 For example, I am interested in whether higher fraction of blue chip firms have better performance compared to the non blue chip firms.

 ## Third Try: